“Frolicking” means to play and run about happily.

 This weekend we celebrate the preserve, programs and people that make up the community of SHADOW at Frog Frolic!
 We delight in the people who help us make SHADOW a success- we hope you will continue to join us in creating and celebrating SHADOW’s mission to acquire, restore and protect habitat while providing engaging education to all- and to Frolic with us along the way.

-By Stephanie Miller, SHADOW Executive Director
+By Stephanie Miller, former SHADOW Executive Director